-Using RNA interference (RNAi) to knock down gene expression is one of the staples of life science research.
+Using RNA interference (RNAi) as a basic research tool to knock down gene expression is one of the staples of life science research.
 It’s used in many cellular models, primarily as a tool for assessing the involvement of specific genes in biological systems.
 However, it wasn’t until recently that this technology was successfully adapted for humans to treat disease.

 In 2001, three years after its initial characterization, RNAi was described in mammalian cells for the first time by Thomas Tuschl using exogenous reporter genes from sea pansies and fireflies.
 The technology was quickly adapted to animals in 2003, with small interfering RNAs (siRNAs) targeting the Fas gene shown to protect mice from hepatitis, increasing the survival rate from 0%—with death occurring due to acute liver failure—to 82%.
 As a sign of things to come, they noted that up to 90% of the injected siRNAs accumulate specifically in liver cells.1